santiagodr/STAT545_HW1_David_Santiago/hw02/gapminder_dplyr_hw02.md

 More `filter`, `select` and `ggplot` and `%>%`
 ----------------------------------------------

 I want to see the population growth of the smallest countries in the world.
 Meaning countries with less than a million habitants.
-I will export these data into a table first, and then will visualize them in a graph.
+I will export these data into a table first using `knitr:: kable`, and then I will visualize them in a graph.

 ``` r
 smallcountries <- filter(gapminder, pop <= 1.00e+6) %>%